rars/satpi/README.md

 ### Usage

-For example, to generate a random 3-SAT formula with 5000 variables with a clause-to-variable ratio of 4.24, run the following:
+For example, to generate a random 3-SAT formula with 5000 variables with a clause-to-variable ratio of 4.24 to the file myformula.cnf, run the following:
 ```
-satpi.exe generate -numVariables 5000 -literalsPerClause 3 -clausesPerVariableRatio 4.24
+satpi.exe generate -numVariables 5000 -literalsPerClause 3 -clausesPerVariableRatio 4.24 -outputFilepath myformula.cnf
 ```

 All work Copyright (c) 2016 Richard Russell. (https://rars.github.io).